Vitals

 Access to Granite is along the well maintained road network resulting from heavy logging on the Island.
 The take out is at the southern end of the Harris Main logging road near Port Renfrew.
 The Harris Main can be found just north of Port Renfrew or it can be accessed from outside the town of Lake Cowichan.
 The take out is where the creek goes under the Harris Main.
 Take note, it is signed Renfrew Creek at the bridge - the creek is labeled "Granite (Renfrew) Creek" in the 5th ed.
 Backroads Mapbook.
 The put in is up the river left logging road.
 After the 6 km marker a spur will break to the left, which quickly brings you to the put in bridge and the visual gauge.

 The Granite comes out swinging.
 From the bridge you can see an obvious horizon line - just a taste of what's downstream.
 It's a small creek here, but don't worry too much - it picks up volume as you go down river.
-Launch from under the bridge, run the lead in and then boof 15 feet off the first of many clean drops.
-Apparently there are 24 waterfalls on this stretch (I didn't count).
+Launch from under the bridge, run the lead in and then boof 10 feet off the first of many clean drops.
+Apparently there are 24 ledges and waterfalls on this stretch (I didn't count).
 What follows are more clean drops interspersed with small to medium sized bedrock and boulder rapids.
 You will need to scout carefully for wood and portage where necessary.
 The river doesn't canyonize until the very end and everything can be portaged with some effort.
 It is pointless to describe where the wood lives as it changes after every flood.
 Everything is runnable if it's not clogged, though you will have to be very lucky to have the whole run clean.

 About 2/3 of the way down a significant tributary enters from the right.
 One of the bigger waterfalls is below here, and below that a huge landside has dropped in from the right creating an enormous log jam that is currently a mandatory portage.
 After some more rapids including one of the bigger non-waterfall drops you will get to the best part of the run - a 20-to-40 footer combo.